Isomorphism Properties of Optimality and Equilibrium Solutions under Equivalent Information Structure Transformations: Stochastic Dynamic Games and Teams: Introduction

-Questions on equivalences of Nash equilibria under different information structures, and their {\it closeness} in terms of performance arise in several, particularly limiting, settings, such as deterministic or stochastic non-zero-sum dynamic games with weakly coupled players \cite{srikant1991iterative, Baar1990StochasticDG} or mean-field games where the population of players is infinite \cite{carmona2018probabilistic}.
-For both classes of games, roughly speaking, closeness of performance under open-loop and closed-loop Nash equilibria is a result of diminishing strategic interactions among the players, due to weak coupling in the former class and each player having only an infinitesimal role in the latter class \cite{carmonamfgrisk, lacker2018convergence, carmona2018probabilistic, djete2021large, fudenberg1988open, lacker2021closed}.
-For non-zero-sum dynamic games with a finite number of players, closed-loop and open-loop Nash equilibria are generally not equivalent, although as already stated (in non-zero-sum dynamic games with weakly-coupled players or mean-field games) asymptotically they might be equivalent; e.g., in \cite{carmonamfgrisk}, an example of a weakly-interacting finite-player game with a classical information structure has been provided such that a unique open-loop Nash equilibrium (constructed using Pontryagin stochastic maximum principle) and a unique closed-loop (pure-feedback no memory) Nash equilibrium (constructed using dynamic programming) (see \cite[Eqs.
+Equivalence properties of Nash equilibria under different ISs arise prominently in stochastic non-zero-sum (NZS) DGs with weakly coupled players \cite{basols99} and mean-field games where the population of players is large or infinite \cite{carmonamfgrisk, lacker2018convergence, carmona2018probabilistic, djete2021large, fudenberg1988open}.
+For both classes of games, roughly speaking, closeness of performance under open-loop and closed-loop Nash equilibria is a result of diminishing strategic interactions among the players, due to weak coupling in the former class and each player having only an infinitesimal role in the latter class \cite{carmonamfgrisk, lacker2018convergence, carmona2018probabilistic, djete2021large, fudenberg1988open}.
+For NZS DGs with a finite number of players, closed-loop and open-loop Nash equilibria are generally not equivalent, although asymptotically in the number of agents, they might be equivalent; e.g., in \cite{carmonamfgrisk}, an example of a weakly-interacting finite-player game with a classical IS has been provided such that a unique open-loop NE (constructed using Pontryagin's stochastic maximum principle) and a unique closed-loop (pure-feedback no memory) NE (constructed using dynamic programming) (see \cite[Eqs.
 (3.16) and (3.31)]{carmonamfgrisk}) are distinct but converge to the same limit as the number of players goes to infinity (see also \cite[Section 2.1]{carmona2018probabilistic}).
-We further note that questions on equivalences of Nash equilibria under different information structures are important in establishing convergence results and {\it limit theorems} because the desired compactness and convexity for analysis often hold under relaxed conditions for open-loop policies than closed-loop ones \cite{SSYdefinetti2020, fischer2017connection, lacker2016general, carmona2018probabilistic, lacker2018convergence, lacker2021closed, nie2021maximum}.